Lean

 planned maintenance

-Maintenance that is performed purposely and regularly in order to prevent machine deterioration or breakdown.
-Planned maintenance is a part of TPM that keeps machines running efficiently.
+A maintenance approach that is performed purposely and regularly during scheduled intervals to prevent machine deterioration or breakdown.
+Planned maintenance is one of the eight pillars of total productive maintenance.

 quality